6 min read

 Techniques for Implementing Contextualization in Customer Support

 Implementing contextualization in customer support involves a mix of data collection, technology, and training.
 It starts with gathering as much information about the customer as possible.
 This could be their purchase history, previous support interactions, product usage data, and more.
-Tools like Sales Navigator or other LinkedIn marketing tools can be instrumental in collecting and organizing this data.
+Tools like Sales Navigator or other LinkedIn marketing tools can be instrumental in collecting this information by scraping data from the web about your customers and organizing it.

 Next, technology plays a crucial role in contextualization.
 Advanced CRM systems, AI, and machine learning can analyze customer data, identify patterns, and provide insights that can guide your support strategy.
 For instance, NodeJS logging can be used to track and analyze customer interactions on your platform.